 BROOK I love talking about bodily fluids.
 In my work, it can tion? make people quite uncomfortable. urine to patina.
 It was a learning process regarding in reproduction, but I don't feel that way.
-I like them far when it was proper to tell people it was pee, and when people just wouldn't be comfortable hearing that. the room.
+I like them far when it was proper to tell people it was pee, and when people just wouldn't be comfortable hearing that.
+We changed the language depending on who was in the room.
 Vomit is another good one.
 ROSS One of your zines goes into vomiting as a whole metaphorical activity.
 BROOK throw up and you feel better, but sometimes you don't; materiality? you only feel better when you're over the bug.
-ROSS chedelics.

-BROOK

-about was from mushrooms-throwing up after taking less.
+ROSS I've had some orgasmic experiences vomiting on psychedelics.
+BROOK Yes, it's wild.
+And one of the experiences that I wrote about was from mushrooms-throwing up after taking less.
 But the goal of it is absolutely the thing that we them.
 Most of my paintings for the show Fruiting Body can't grasp with our senses, whether you want to call at Bahamas Biennale, Detroit (2018) were made while it a thought or an idea or a feeling or a belief.
 A silent I was on mushrooms.

-ROSS

-Was that a single drawing that you were replicating?
-BROOK

-each canvas, and it was always the same.
+ROSS Was that a single drawing that you were replicating?
+BROOK each canvas, and it was always the same.
 The images rial has its own autonomy.
 There's some control, but were projected, traced, and then I laid the canvas flat there's also the material, and I feel like we're actuon the ground and traced it in ink, letting the ink pool ally collaborating, the material and I. It must create. and do its thing.

-ROSS

-They resemble a kind of fountain.
+ROSS They resemble a kind of fountain.